vpayno/exercism-workspace/go/bob/bob-doc.md

 import "bob"
 ```

-Package bob is a lackadaisical teenage AI\.
+Package bob is a lackadaisical teenage AI.

 ## Index